Wild animals

 Iberian wolf (Canis lupus signatus)

 The Iberian wolf (Canis lupus signatus) is a subspecies of gray wolf that is native to the Iberian Peninsula, which includes Spain and Portugal.
-It is the only subspecies of gray wolf found on the Iberian Peninsula, and is one of the most endangered subspecies of gray wolf in the world.
+It is the only subspecies of gray wolf found on the Iberian Peninsula and is one of the most endangered subspecies of gray wolf in the world.

 The Iberian wolf is a medium-sized wolf, with males weighing between 25 and 55 kilograms (55 and 121 pounds) and females weighing between 20 and 45 kilograms (44 and 99 pounds).
 They have a thick coat of fur that is typically gray or yellowish in color, with darker markings on the face, legs, and tail.
+These markings are distinctive features that help with individual identification.

 The Iberian wolf is currently listed as Endangered on the IUCN Red List of Threatened Species.
 The main threats to the Iberian wolf are habitat loss, poaching, and persecution by humans.
+Conservation strategies include habitat protection, promoting coexistence with humans, and reforestation efforts.

 What Are the Different Types of Wolves? - Iberian wolf (Canis lupus signatus)